phoenix-rtos/phoenix-rtos-doc/coding/index.md

 ```

 ## Operating system messages
-### PS-CODE-058
+### PS-CODE-061
-Operating system messages shall consist of, in order:
+Operating system messages shall consist of, in that order:
 - a subsystem name
-- acolon
+- a colon
 - a message body
 - a newline character